-IV.
-ADVERSE EFFECTS OF CONFLICT OF INTEREST ON PLAYERS AND TEAMS a) Conflict of Interest in Collegiate Athletics i) Creative Artists Agency practice at CAA.
-Sexton, an NFLPA Contract Advisor who represents many popular NFL players, including Tim Tebow and Phillip Rivers, sialso arguably the top coach agent in the United States.
+In 2012, Creative Artist Agency (CAA) represented an unprecedented seven first round NFL draft picks.
+Although CAA has long had a successful showing at the NFL Draft since forming its football representation division, the 2012 NFL Draft was the company's first draft since agent Jimmy Sexton left his previous firm, SportsTrust Advisors, to join the football practice at CAA.
+Sexton, an NFLPA Contract Advisor who represents many popular NFL players, including Tim Tebow and Phillip Rivers, is also arguably the top coach agent in the United States.
 Sexton's staple of coaching clients includes Alabama's Nick Saban, Virginia Tech's Frank Beamer and South Carolina's Steve Spurrier, among many others.
 Coincidentally, of the seven players in CAA's 2012 first round NFL Draft class, Sexton also represented five of the players' former college head coaches.
 This most certainly allowed Sexton not only increased access to the players, but what amounts to a de facto endorsement of his services, whether or not his coaching clients chose to outright recommend him to their players.